 - Hotels: The Association Coordinator or the Board and Executive Support will book hotels and other accommodations.
-Generally, for board meetings we book single rooms, but when attending associative events (such as the GA, NAM, or OCB Gathering) shared rooms are booked to save costs. - Need a visa?
+Generally, for board meetings we book single rooms, but when attending associative events (such as the GA, Nordic events, OCA Café or OCB Gathering) shared rooms are booked to save costs. - Need a visa?
 Contact the Association Coordinator or the Board and Executive Support.